holly-cummins/holly-cummins.github.io/content/posts/2023-10-09--creating-QR-codes/index.md

 You can also play around with transparency, so that your image has a shape and not all parts are opaque.
 That can looks cool, and lets you go bigger.

+(My code doesn't work with SVGs, but Max Anderson has [extended it](https://xam.dk/blog/qrcode-rabbit-hole-with-monkeys/) to support SVGs, and also to adjust the image size in the code itself.
+Go have a look, it's nice!)

 Finally, the last piece of code takes care of reading command-line arguments and kicking off the image creation.